Ramesh Lekhak

-Ramesh Lekhak (रमेश लेखक) is a Nepalese politician and the former Minister of Home Affairs of Nepal.
+Ramesh Lekhak (रमेश लेखक) is a Nepali politician who served as Minister of Home Affairs from 2024 to 2025.
 Lekhak, a member of the Nepali Congress party was elected to the Pratinidhi Sabha in the 1999 election, 2008 election and 2013 election.
-Now Ex-Home Minister Lekhak is accused of ordering to open fire with live ammunition against a peaceful protest held by students and other young people on September 8.
+Now Ex-Home Minister Lekhak is accused of ordering to open fire with live ammunition against a peaceful protest held by students and other people on September 8.

 He has previously served as appointed Minister of Physical Infrastructure & Transport of Nepal.
 In the 2022 Nepalese general election, he was elected as a member of the 2nd Federal Parliament of Nepal from Kanchanpur 3 (constituency).

-Lekhak resigned from the Home Minister's post on 8 September 2025, taking moral responsibility for the violence in which 19 student protesters were killed and over 300 injured after police and security forces opened fire in protests against a corruption and social media ban.
+Lekhak resigned from the Home Minister's post on 8 September 2025, taking moral responsibility for the violence in which 23 protesters were killed and over 300 injured after police and security forces opened fire in protests against a corruption and social media ban.